-Independent schools are required to ensure that bullying at the school is prevented so far as is reasonably practicable, by the drawing up and implementation of an effective antibullying policy.
-The Education (Independent School Standards) Regulations 2014 (Part 3)
+Independent schools are required to ensure that bullying at the school is prevented so far as is reasonably practicable, by the drawing up and implementation of an effective anti-bullying policy.
+The school's statutory obligations can be found here (part 3) and government guidance is here.

-We are also required to bring these procedures to the attention of staff, parents and pupils, and this is done through the Staff, Parents' and High School Students' Handbooks, and through Religion and Global Issues lessons in the Lower, Middle and High School.
+We are also required to bring these procedures to the attention of staff, parents and pupils, and this is done through the Staff, Parents' and High School Students' Handbooks, and through Religion, Global Issues and Social Sciences lessons in the Lower, Middle and High School.

-Online anti-bullying training, made available via the school's subscription to Educare, is required for all staff who work with or supervise the children, to be updated annually as a minimum.
+Online anti-bullying training, made available via the school's subscription to Educare, is required for all staff who work with or supervise the children, to be updated every two years as a minimum.